pursuit-curriculum/unit-fundamentals/problem-solving-methodologies/readme.md

 - What mode of transportation is available?
 - Does weather or road closures impact travel at all?
-- Are there any human considerations for the travel? (e.g. needing to sleep)
+- Are there any human considerations for the travel? (e.g., needing to sleep)

 After consider these factors and others, Google engineers would then need to figure out how to calculate the amount of time it would take.
 For a difficult question like this, where could you even start?

 - You could _guess and check,_ by making an estimate based on the factors identified and then actually having someone do the trip to see if you're at all close.
 - You could start by _solving a smaller problem._ For example, first figure out how long it would take to get from New York City to Trenton, New Jersey.
 By solving a number of these smaller problems, you could then potentially add up the times you've calculated.
 - You could _try all possible avenues,_ also sometimes called using "brute force."
-Instead of worrying about any factors, you may just calculate every possible situation and then determine the shortest one.
+Instead of worrying about any factors, you may just calculate every possible path to Los Angeles and then determine the shortest one.

 There are many ways to go about solving this problem, some better than others.
 As a software developer, when you encounter a problem you don't instantly know how to solve, it can be useful to have a structured technique for approaching the problem so that you stay on track.